ExcelWebTeam2021/Resources/Anime.js/README.md

 There are several kinds of properties used to describe the animation.
 They are grouped into four distinct categories:

  - Targets – this includes a reference to the element(s) we want to animate.
 It could be a CSS selector (div, #square, .rectangle), DOM node or js object.
- - Animatable Properties – height, opacity, color, translateX etc
+ - Animatable Properties – height, opacity, color, translate, rotate, scale, skew, opacity, etc
  - Property Parameters –  duration, delay, easing, etc.
  - Animation Parameters – this includes animation-related parameters like direction, loop, etc.